SimonHooker/simonhooker.github.io/_drafts/triaging-lucee-issues-on-jira.md

 1. Create a file titled LDEV-**{ticket number}**.cfc (i.e. LDEV-224.cfc). *You will see some older tickets have unit tests titled Issue**{number}**.cfc - these numbers are based off the old BitBucket issue tracker.
 2. Paste in the unit test skeleton shown under this list.
 3. Put in as many tests and describe blocks as you need to reproduce the issue reliably.
 4. Optionally you can also include some tests that cover related functionality.
-Perhaps the bug report was stating a discrepency between a tag and a script function that needs addressing - if so why not include a passing test on whichever is working as intended?
+Perhaps the bug report was stating a discrepancy between a tag and a script function that needs addressing - if so why not include a passing test on whichever is working as intended?
 5. Check your tests to make sure they pass/fail as you expect them to

 {% highlight JavaScript %}